laneboysrc/rc-light-controller/mk4-tlc5940-lpc812/doc/light-programs.md

 Light programs that have an event as run condition have the highest priority.
 Then follow light programs with priority run conditions.
 After that light programs with ordinary run conditions.
 If the LED is still available after this the normal car function assigned to it in the *configurator.html* is performed.

-Within the same priority group, the first light program specified in the light progrma source code gets access to the LED.
+Within the same priority group, the first light program specified in the light program source code gets access to the LED.

 When a light program is active but one or more LED have been used already by another light program of higher priority, the light program will still continue to run but any setting of LED values and fade times will not be carried out.